thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ### Uplink Converter

-Before setting up an **Tuya integration**, you need to create an **Uplink Converter** that is a script for parsing and transforming the data received by Tuya integration to a format that ThingsBoard can consume.
+Before setting up a **Tuya integration**, you need to create an **Uplink Converter** which is a script for parsing and transforming the data received by Tuya integration to a format that ThingsBoard can consume.

-To create an **Uplink Converter** go to **Data Converters** section and Click **Add new data converter —> Create new converter**.
-Name it **"Tuya Uplink Converter"** and select type **Uplink**.
+To create an **Uplink Converter**, go to the **Data Converters** section and click **Add new data converter —> Create new converter**, name it **"Tuya Uplink Converter"** and select type **Uplink**.
 Use debug mode for now.

 {% capture difference %}
 **NOTE**
 <br>
 Although the Debug mode is very useful for development and troubleshooting, leaving it enabled in production mode may tremendously increase the disk space, used by the database, because all the debugging data is stored there.
-It is highly recommended to turn the Debug mode off when done debugging.
+It is highly recommended to turn the Debug mode off when debugging is done.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}